open-austin/water-quality/README.md

 # Austin Creeks Water Quality

+### The problem:
+It is hard to know when swimming spots and other recreational areas are dangerous to health because of bacteria or other safety hazards.

 Here is a link to the original [project proposal](https://github.com/open-austin/project-ideas/issues/74).

-_This is an infant project.
-[Create an issue](https://github.com/open-austin/water-quality/issues/new) if you have ideas and comment on any [open issues](https://github.com/open-austin/water-quality/issues/) if you have interest in contributing._
+_This is an infant project._

+**[Create an issue](https://github.com/open-austin/water-quality/issues/new) if you have ideas and comment on any [open issues](https://github.com/open-austin/water-quality/issues/) if you have interest in contributing.**

-## Program Architecture
+## Potenial Program Architecture

 These smaller pieces could be seperate services or part of one application that does the whole thing.
 Here are some ideas: